Value-added tax (VAT)

 - Most agricultural goods and foodstuff, when these remain in their natural state; this includes refrigerated or packaged goods that have not undergone further processing.
 Also included in this category are milk, meats, sugar, salt, bread, butter and margarine, flour, and cooking oil.

-- Drugs, medicines, masks, oximeters, alcohol and antibacterial gel with a concentration of more than 70%, including raw materials for its production.
+- Drugs, medicines, masks, oximeters, alcohol, and antibacterial gel with a concentration of more than 70%, including raw materials for their production.

 - Fertilisers, insecticides, animal foods, and similar products, including the raw materials required for processing such goods.